-As the small off-road engine (SORE) and equipment owner, you are responsible for the performance of the required maintenance listed in your Owner's Manual.
-CPE recommends that you retain all your receipts covering maintenance on your small off-road engine (SORE) and equipment, but CPE cannot deny warranty coverage solely for the lack of receipts or for your failure to ensure the performance of all scheduled maintenance.
+As the small off-road engine (SORE) owner, you are responsible for the performance of the required maintenance listed in your Owner's Manual.
+CPE recommends that you retain all your receipts covering maintenance on your small off-road engine, but CPE cannot deny warranty solely for the lack of receipts or for your failure to ensure the performance of all scheduled maintenance.

-As the small off-road engine (SORE) and equipment owner, you should be aware that CPE may deny you warranty coverage if your small off-road engine (SORE) and equipment or a part has failed due to abuse, neglect, improper maintenance or unapproved modifications.
+As the small off-road engine (SORE) owner, you should however be aware that CPE may deny you warranty coverage if your small, off-road engine (SORE) or a part has failed due to abuse, neglect, improper maintenance or unapproved modifications.

-You are responsible for presenting your small off-road engine (SORE) and equipment to an Authorized CPE service outlet or alternate service outlet as described in (3)(f.) below, CPE dealer or CPE, Las Vegas, NV. as soon as a problem exists.
-The warranty repairs shall be completed in a reasonable amount of time, not to exceed 30 days.
+You are responsible for presenting your small off-road engine (SORE) to an Authorized CPE service outlet or alternate service outlet as described in (3)(f.) below, CPE dealer or CPE, Las Vegas, NV. as soon as a problem exists.
+The warranty repairs should be completed in a reasonable amount of time, not to exceed 30 days.

-If you have any questions regarding your warranty coverage, you should contact:
+If you have any questions regarding your warranty rights and responsibilities, you should contact: